-Paid-up ordinary share capital is the capital issued by an entity to an investor, which is full paid-up where the proceeds of issue are available and received immediately by the entity.
+Paid-up ordinary share capital is the capital issued by an entity to an investor, which is fully paid-up where the proceeds of issue are available and received immediately by the entity.
 The entity has no obligation to pay a coupon or dividend to the equity holder of ordinary shares.
-The capital is available for unrestricted and immediate use to cover risks and losses, and enable the entity to continue operation.
+The capital is available for unrestricted and immediate use to cover risks and losses, and enables the entity to continue the operation as usual.